 Once you have your file in Talis Elevate, click the 3 dots (ellipsis) icon to the right of the resource title under the Actions menu.
 You’ll then be greeted with 2 options to copy the link to the resource or to copy the Embed code.

 Adding via Link

 This can be shared anywhere in your VLE, via an announcement, discussion board, or an item on the content area of your VLE (this is the most common approach).
-To add the link to your VLE site, simply click on the “LINK” button, and copy the link, then add this to your VLE site as usual (normally into a link/url area, dependent on your VLE).
+To add the link to your VLE site, simply click on the ‘Copy resource link’ button and then add this to your VLE site as usual (normally into a link/URL area, dependent on your VLE).
 If possible, set the link to “open in new tab” to ensure your students continue to have the VLE open in the original tab.

 Adding via Embed code

 Embed code - This is HTML code that will visually embed the resource in your VLE.
 You will need to edit your course HTML to do this.
 To copy the embed code, simply click the ‘Copy resource embed code’ button.
 To embed into your VLE, go to any page with a Rich Content Editor (sometimes just called content editor), click on the HTML button (showing you the page in HTML form), and paste the embed code where you’d like it to appear on the page.
 If you’re not familiar with HTML coding, try and do this as you develop your pages, so you can just add to the bottom of your page at the time.